gabriel-azion/doc-studies-mocks/blogposts/cli-logs/cli-logs.md

 # Enhancing Edge Functions Debugging with Azion logs

-Live tail logs provide real-time insights into application behavior.
-However, accessing these logs can sometimes be complex.
+Real-time logs, or live tail logs, are an invaluable resource for gaining immediate insights into your application's behavior.
+However, accessing these logs can often be a challenging task.

-Azion CLI enables the watch of logs trough the terminal where you can check your edge functions' logs and your edge applications' logs.
+Azion CLI simplifies this process by enabling you to monitor logs directly from your terminal.
+This is particularly useful for logs from your edge functions.

-The `azion logs cells` command offers the ability to watch your edge functions' `console.logs()` on your local machine, dramatically changing how you test and debug serverless functions, while the `azion logs http` command brings the HTTP logs related to your edge applications.
+The `azion logs cells` command allows you to view your edge functions' `console.logs()` on your local machine, significantly enhancing the way you test and debug serverless functions.
+For a more continuous monitoring, the `azion logs cells --tail` command can be used to keep displaying new logs as they come in.

+While Azion CLI also supports the `azion logs http` command for accessing HTTP logs related to your edge applications, we will focus on the `azion logs cells` and `azion logs cells --tail` commands in this discussion.
+The `azion logs http` command will be covered in a dedicated blog post soon.

 [Learn more about Edge Functions]()
 [Learn more about Edge Applications]()

 ---